tboulet/Operational-Research/README.md

 Note that because there are this algorithm is very slow, because there are $2^{m}$ solutions to test, and that the search is not informed.

-It is not guaranteed to give the optimal solution, and even to give a valid solution,, because the problem has no guarantee to have a valid solution in $B(x_{LP}^*,1)$, as you can see in this example :
+It is not guaranteed to give the optimal solution, and even to give a valid solution, because the problem has no guarantee to have a valid solution in $B(x_{LP}^*,1)$, as you can see in this example :

 <p align="center">
   <img src="assets/no_integer_solution_in_B1.png" alt="Title" width="60%"/>